-COMMUNITY FACILITIES Sto atus C Ongoing Postponed Not Accomplished COMMENTS 9 Develop a long-range water service master plan Х Burke County will not conduct a water system consolidation feasibility study with the next five years, and the master plan would be completed subsequently.
-10 Expand water services to include developing areas X Burke County will not conduct a water system consolidation feasibility study with the next five years, and the master plan would be completed subsequently that would indicate where to expand water services.
-11 Assess the need for any water/sewer improvements not otherwise addressed and seek funding for any needs X This generalized statement will be discontinued to be more project specific in community facilities.
-12 Update the Burke County Hazard Mitigation Plan and incorporate the plan and specific actions and issues from it in future comprehensive plan or STWP updates Х This project is due for completion in 2019.
-NATURAL & CULTURAL RESOURCES Sto Postponed Not Accomplished COMMENTS 1 Conduct a countywide historic resources survey Х Lack of funds needs to be done.
-This was budgeted and put back into the Burke County CWP.
-2 Designate historic districts and sites (local or National Register designation) and provide financial incentives to restore/enhance them Х Lack of funds needs to be done.
-This was budgeted and put back into the Burke County CWP.
-3 Increase buffer requirements between agricultural and non-agricultural uses Х This is being done with the new Burke County land development code that was adopted in late 2018 and took effect on January 1, 2019.
+Sto atus COMMUNITY FACILITIES Completed Ongoing Postponed Not Accomplished COMMENTS 9 Develop a long-range water service master plan Х Burke County will not conduct a water system consolidation feasibility study with the next five years, and the master plan would be completed subsequently.
+10 Expand water services to include developing areas Х Burke County will not conduct a water system consolidation feasibility study with the next five years, and the master plan would be completed subsequently that would indicate where to expand water services.
+Assess the need for any water/sewer improvements not otherwise addressed and seek funding for any needs X This generalized statement will be discontinued to be more project specific in community facilities.
+Update the Burke County Hazard Mitigation Plan and incorporate the plan and specific actions and issues from it in future comprehensive plan or STWP updates Х This project is due for completion in 2019.
+Sto atus NATURAL & CULTURAL RESOURCES Completed Ongoing Postponed Not Accomplished COMMENTS Conduct a countywide historic resources survey Х Lack of funds for #1 and #2 they need to be done.
+This was Designate historic districts and sites (local or National Register designation) and provide financial incentives to restore/enhance them Х budgeted and put back into the Burke County CWP.
+See page 164.
+Increase buffer requirements between agricultural and non-agricultural uses Х This is being done with the new Burke County land development code that was adopted in late 2018 and took effect on January 1, 2019.

-INTERGOVERNMENTAL COORDINATION Sto atus Completed Ongoing Postponed Not Accomplished COMMENTS 1 Continue to meet on an informal basis with officials and staff from Burke County municipalities to discuss various issues as needed Х These informal meetings have been placed in Policy and will continue as they provide networking and communication among the Burke County local governments.
+Sto atus INTERGOVERNMENTAL COORDINATION Completed Ongoing Postponed Not Accomplished COMMENTS 1 Continue to meet on an informal basis with officials and staff from Burke County municipalities to discuss various issues as needed X These informal meetings have been placed in Economic Development Policy, page 23, and will continue as they provide networking and communication among the Burke County local governments.
 For example, in late 2018, Midville, Sardis, Waynesboro, and the School Board met at the Chamber of Commerce facilities to discuss community issues.
-2 Create and implement inter-jurisdictional Water Authority Х This is still a goal, however, one of the cities will need to initiate the project.
+2 Create and implement inter-jurisdictional Water Authority Х This is still a goal, however, one of the cities will need to initiate the project as Burke County will not initiaite the project.